xmi1an/python_practicals/README.md

 24. Write a Python program for modified record, display record and delete record from the database.
 25. Write a Python program for search record from the database.

+---

+### Want to contribute with me :

+We are open for all so feel free to contribute with us 😃 Mail your Github ID to <https://t.me/xmi1an>